-During this time, Satan works through his many deceived and corrupted minions to cause chaos on earth — wars, famine, disease and a great deal of death — causing worldwide suffering, or tribulation.
+During this time, Satan works through his many deceived and corrupted minions to cause chaos on earth — wars, famine, pestilence and a great deal of death — causing worldwide suffering, or tribulation.

-Close to the mid-point of the seven years, the Antichrist comes to full power; and Satan, working through the Antichrist, focuses his ire on Christians, the saints, in an attempt to kill all of God’s children who have the testimony of Jesus Christ.
+When the Antichrist comes to full power, Satan works through him to focus his ire on believers, the saints, in an attempt to kill all of God’s children who have the testimony of Jesus Christ.
 This is the period referred to as great tribulation.
-The day of the Lord occurs just after the mid-point of the seven-year period, signifying the end of tribulation and great tribulation, and the beginning of wrath.
+The day of the Lord signifies the end of tribulation and great tribulation, and the beginning of wrath.

-Thus, the whole world will go through three and a half years of tribulation and saved Christians will endure a period of great tribulation prior to the day of the Lord.
+Thus, the whole world will go through tribulation and saved believers will endure a period of great tribulation prior to the day of the Lord.
 At this point the sun and moon are darkened, Jesus comes in the clouds and the elect are gathered from the four winds, from one end of heaven to the other.
 This is what we call the rapture.
-Although the word rapture is not in the Bible, it stems etymologically from the Medieval Latin word raptura, which means seized or caught up and is equivalent to the Greek word ἁρπάζω (harpazō) which is used in the Bible.
+Although the word rapture is not in the Bible, it stems etymologically from the Medieval Latin word raptura, which means seized or caught up and is equivalent to the Greek word ἁρπάζω (harpazō) which is used in 1 Thessalonians 4:17.

-The seventh seal is then opened and, after silence in heaven for about the space of half an hour (Revelation 8:1), God begins to pour out his wrath on the unbelievers for the remaining three and a half years.
+The seventh seal is then opened and, after silence in heaven for about the space of half an hour (Revelation 8:1), God begins to pour out his wrath on the unbelievers who remain on the earth.

 To understand the flow of events during tribulation and great tribulation, as well as the timing of the rapture, we must look carefully at Revelation 6 and 7, Matthew 24, Mark 13, Luke 21, 1 Thessalonians 4 and 5, and 2 Thessalonians 2.